Chocolate Nests

 Pour the cereal into 2 separate mixing bowls and crush the shredded wheat down.
 Melt the chocolate in a bowl, over boiling water, the base of the bowl shouldn’t touch the water.
 Stir gently using a spatula until the sauce is glossy and melted.
 Divide the melted chocolate mix between the two bowls of cereal and combine until well coated.

-Take a muffin tin and add cupcake cases.
-Fill the cupcake cases and press the mix firmly down, making a small well in the centre of each nest.
+Line a muffin tin with cupcake cases and fill them with the mixes alternating between cereals.
+Press the mix firmly down and make a small well in the centre of each nest.
 You should have around x6 shredded wheat nests and x6 puffed rice nests, this will depend on the size of each nest.
 Continue until you have used up all the mixture.

 Refrigerate for at least 4 hours, or overnight.
 Decorate with mini eggs, or any other decorations and enjoy.